jeremygustine/guitar-tuner-post/post.md

 #### Applying the FFT to a guitar signal

-So, given the above information, we should be able to pass audio signal of a guitar string being plucked through an FFT to figure out the frequency, right?
-Well...kinda.
+So, given the above information, we should be able to pass audio signal of a guitar string being plucked through an FFT, and look for a spike in the data to figure out the frequency, right?
+Let's take a look at an FFT plot of plucking the low E string.

 ![FFT plot of Low E string being plucked](./images/fft_low_e.png)

-Well this is interesting.
+These results are more interesting and complex than the examples given above.
 When plucking a guitar's low E string, we get numerous spikes in our plot.
 These spikes are called harmonics (or overtones).
-Harmonics are spikes in frequency at multiples of the fundamental frequency.
+Harmonics are spikes in frequency at multiples of the _fundamental frequency_ (TODO define this).
+Can we simply pick the largest spike in the plot and consider that the frequency?

-This graph shows one of the problems with using an FFT for pitch detection.
-When analyzing the audio of any music instrument, we will always receive a series of spikes as shown above.
-These various spikes are called harmonics (or overtones, or actaves) of the fundamental frequency.
-The fundamental frequency is the first spike in the graph.

-Problematically, on a guitar, the first spike may not even be the largest one.
+For a low E string, we are expecting to see a spike at the fundamental frequency of 82.41 Hz - and we do.
+The problem is that, while this is a significant spike in the data, it is not the largest spike.
+This is a common problem when using pitch detection algorithms on audio signals from musical instruments.
+Depending on the data, the fundamental frequency may be the first spike, or the second, and so on.
+It may be the largest spike and it may not.
+Given these problems, how can we reliably detect the pitch!

+The best answer is to use a different algorithm!
+The FFT is simply not the best tool for the job when trying to built a pitch-detecting guitar tuner.
+We can, however, reframe our problem and apply some heuristics to the data to get somewhat decent results.

+#### Making lemonade out of lemons

+- reduce our problem space (we only need to detect a few notes, EADGBE)
-We can, luckily, look at the distance between spikes to decently estimate the fundamental frequency.
+- distance between spikes
-We can also leverage the fact that these spikes are multiples of the fundamental frequency to estimate the frequency.
-This problem of the FFT may not be a huge problem if we don't care which octave we are playing, but only which note.

-// the remaining components are overtones and are multiples of the fundamental's frequency.
-It is the relative mixture of fundamental and overtones that determines //timbre, or the character of an instrument

-Another problem with the FFT is that the resolution of the results is inversely proportional to processing power.
-Notes on a guitar have less frequency between them at the lower end than the higher end.
-This means that the resolution of the FFT results may be adequate for higher notes, but not for lower.

-//Talk about frequency bins

-Conveniently, we don't need to understand the advanced math behind the FFT to be able to use it.
-Besides, we have enough work on our plate figuring out how to interpret the results for our purposes.

-- There are a lot of heuristics that can be used, with varying degrees of success.
-Overall, this is not the best method.
+- divide each spike to try and find the fundamental frequency
+- FFT works pretty good for higher frequencies, but not the lower ones